 The first and second assumptions constrain the way the model treats physical and mental phenomena, respectively.
 Assumption 1 is often paraphrased as the `”completeness of quantum mechanics”, while Assumption 2 is a strong rejection of solipsism – the idea that only one’s own mind is sure to exist.
 Assumption 3 is an apparently reasonable assumption about the relation between mental and physical phenomena.

 With this framework established, Wigner’s thought experiment, now typically known as Wigner’s Friend, is quite straightforward.
-Suppose that an observer, Alice (to name the friend), is able to perform a measurement of some physical quantity q of a particle, which may take two values, 0 and 1.
+Suppose that an observer, Alice (to name the friend), is able to perform a measurement of some physical quantity of a particle, which may take two values, and .
 Assumption 1 tells us that if Alice performs this measurement when the particle is in a superposition state, the joint system of Alice’s brain and the particle will end up in an entangled state.
 Now Alice’s mind-substrate is not in a pure state, so by Assumption 3 does not have a definite experience.
 This contradicts Assumption 2.
 Wigner’s proposed resolution to this paradox is that in fact Assumption 1 is incorrect, and that there is an influence of the mental on the physical, namely objective collapse or, as he puts it, that the “statistical element which, according to the orthodox theory, enters only if I make an observation enters equally if my friend does”.

 * * *